UD-CISC374/type-warrior/egdd.md

 ## Core Gameplay Mechanics (Detailed)

 - Type based movements:
-       If the player needs to move, they need to type out where they want to move.
+       The player may only use the arrow keys for movement.
 If the player wants to attack they have to type it out.
-Everything that the player does has to be typed out.
+Everything that the player does, other than movement, has to be typed out.
 - Purchasing Equipment:
         Over time the player will accumulate coins, coins can be used to purchase better equipment, whether it is a weapon, armor, or spells.
-- *Core Gameplay Mechanic #3*: *Describe in 2 paragraphs or less, along with how it generally works*

 ## Feedback

-Progress is shown through visually showing the player when something is mistyped by making the character glow red.
+Progress is shown through visually showing the player when something is mistyped by making the screen glow red.
 It is also shown by showing the player that they typed the correct command by the player doing what the player typed.

 We will keep a player stat that shows how fast the player can type based off of WPM, The player can see progress in the long term learning objective by seeing their words per minute increase over time.